 6.3.1 Timeliness

 Relevant Parties are required to provide to the GNSO Secretariat a Statement of Interest, updated not less frequently than once a year or whenever there is a material change, setting forth those specified interests, relationships, arrangements, and affiliations that may affect the judgments of Relevant Parties in the conduct of their participation within the GNSO.
 A completed Statement of Interest, updated at least annually, is a precondition for Relevant Parties to participate in a GNSO Group.

+When technically feasible, the GNSO Secretariat will send Relevant Parties an annual reminder of the requirement to review the applicable Statement of Interest and ensure that any applicable updates are made.
+If no response is received, or the Relevant Party confirms they are no longer actively engaged in GNSO activities, a disclaimer, or similar, is added to the SOI in question to clearly mark that the SOI is ‘inactive’ and may no longer be up to date.
+Should the Relevant Party at a future point in time decide that they want to activate their SOI, instructions should be made available for how to do this.

-At the beginning of each meeting the Chair of the GNSO Group shall ask all Relevant Parties whether they have updates to their Statements of Interest.
+At the beginning of each meeting the GNSO Secretariat and/or the Chair of the GNSO Group shall ask all Relevant Parties whether they have updates to their Statements of Interest.

 6.3.2 Electronic Form and Publication